fwd-group/jochek-ekyc/README.md

 Keyword search results are returned within the **vision.extract.keywords** object.
 In the case of **idNum** and **name** indicators, both returned HIGH similarity match scores of 100 (out of scale of 1-100).
 Similarity match scores require a threshold of **above 90** to be considered highly similar.
 Therefore the corresponding **passThreshold** variables show as *true* to indicate that exact matches were found for these keywords.

-### 15. Conclusion
+### 15. Business Enquiries

-JoChek eKYC API system can be used to validate photo ID image, and whether to accept or reject the image via the finalDecision parameter and keyword similarity search.
+JoChek eKYC API system can be used to perform real-time validation of photo ID image and audit customer inputs.
+JoChek eKYC is also available for IDs of the following document types:

+- Singapore NRIC
+- Malaysia MyKad
+- Thailand ID
+- Hong Kong ID
+- Philippines UMID
+- Vietnam ID
+- International Passport (TD3 compliant)

+You can reach out to us at innovation@fwd.com for business enquiries and test keys.